C4AI/Prolind_writing-assistant/src/ai-training/README.md

 This directory contains the code used to **train and evaluate the models** behind the PROLIND Writing Assistant (PROLIND / PROLIND_writing-assistant project).

-> ⚠️ **Note:** This README is a template based on the intended purpose of this module.
-> Please adapt script names, paths, and configuration file names to match your actual code in `src/ai-training/`.

 ---

 ## 1. Overview